To be a good flight attendant, you also have to be a very good liar. It’s one of the unwritten requirements of the job.

 “We hope you enjoyed your flight?” – We’re not really bothered either way, as long as you won’t be writing in and getting us tea, no biscuits with management.

-No matter how crap a day we’re having, how much abuse we’re getting from our passengers, how much shit we’ve got going on at home, how unwell we feel, or how much we really don’t want to be stuck in that metal tube at 35,000 feet we will continue to follow the ancient cabin crew mantra of ‘Teeth and Tits’ and smile through our pain and frustrations.
+No matter how crap a day we’re having, how much abuse we’re getting from our passengers, how much shit we’ve got going on at home, how unwell we feel and how much we really don’t want to be stuck in that metal tube at 35,000 feet, we will continue to follow the ancient cabin crew mantra of ‘Teeth and Tits’ and smile through our pain and frustrations.

 10) “I’ll come back with more information as soon as I have some”

-9) “There’s no need to worry, our aircraft are perfectly safe!”
+9) “There’s no need to worry, our aircraft are completely safe!”

 8)“This is perfectly normal”

 We have to tell you that.
 If it’s a strange noise, we may have never of heard it before.
-If it’s a funny smell, we might never have smelt it before.
+If it’s a funny smell, we might never have smelt it.
 And if it’s really bad turbulence, it’s probably the worst we’ve ever experienced too.
 But no matter how scared we are, our perfect, pearly white smile NEVER wavers.
-Teeth and tits!